GIL794/Math-Problems-Code-Solutions/README.md

 ### 🎯 Goldbach Conjecture Verifier
 **One of Mathematics' Greatest Unsolved Mysteries**

 Can every even number greater than 2 be expressed as the sum of two primes?
 For 280 years, nobody has proven this, yet it's been verified for numbers up to 4 × 10¹⁸!
-This verifier finds all prime pair representations and analyzes patterns.
+This verifier finds all prime pair representations and analyses patterns.
 It's like being a mathematical detective hunting for counterexamples!

 🔗 [Investigate the Conjecture →](./Goldbach%20Conjecture%20Verifier/)